 9 Cisplatin is one of the most potent anticancer drugs used in chemotherapy.
-It is highly effective in the treatment of 10 testicular and ovarian cancers and is also widely employed for treating bladder, cervical, head and neck, esophageal and small cell lung cancer [1].
-Despite being an effective anti-proliferative agent, the clinical usage of cisplatin is limited by 11 12 various side effects including nephro-toxicity, hepato-toxicity, neurotoxicity and oto-toxicity.
-The anticancer activity of this 13 drug is attributed to its capacity to form covalent bond at N-7 position of Guanine residues of DNA leading to formation of 14 1, 2 or 1,3 inter-strand crosslink and a lesser extent of the interstrand crosslink (Fig. 1).
-These adduct cisplatin DNA 15 disrupts the cellular replication and transcription machinery [2].
+It is highly effective in the treatment of 10 testicular and ovarian cancers as well as bladder, cervical, head and neck, esophageal and small cell lung cancer [1].
+Despite being an effective anti-proliferative agent, the clinical usage of cisplatin is limited by various side effects including 11 12 nephro-toxicity, hepato-toxicity, neurotoxicity and oto-toxicity.
+The anticancer activity of this drug is attributed to its 13 capacity to form covalent bond at N-7 position of Guanine residues of DNA leading to formation of 1, 2 or 1, 3 inter-strand 14 crosslink and a lesser extent of the inter-strand crosslink (Fig. 1).
+This adduct cisplatin DNA disrupts the cellular 15 replication and transcription machinery [2].
 Many labs have demonstrated that cisplatin generates free radicals leading to oxidative and nitrosative stress which results into such deleterious effects in vivo [3, 4].
-It is 16 17 generally accepted that binding of cisplatin to genomic DNA (gDNA) in the cell nucleus is the main event responsible for 18 its antitumor properties [5].
-Thus, the damage induced upon binding of cisplatin to gDNA may inhibit transcription, and/or 19 DNA replication mechanisms.
-Subsequently, these alterations in DNA processing would trigger cytotoxic processes that 20 lead to cancer cell death.
-The cytotoxicity of cisplatin is considered to be due to a combination of factors, including 21 peroxidation of the cell membrane, mitochondrial dysfunction, inhibition of protein synthesis, and DNA injury [6].
+It is generally accepted that 16 17 binding of cisplatin to genomic DNA (gDNA) in the cell nucleus is the main event that responsible for its antitumor 18 properties [5].
+Thus, the damage induced upon binding of cisplatin to gDNA may inhibit transcription, and/or DNA 19 replication mechanisms.
+Subsequently, these alterations in DNA processing would trigger cytotoxic processes that lead 20 to cancer cell death.
+The cytotoxicity of cisplatin is considered to be due to combination factors, including peroxidation of 21 cell membrane, mitochondrial dysfunction, inhibition of protein synthesis, and DNA injury [6].

-22 Till the last decade of the last century radiotherapy was the only therapeutic option for patients with locally advanced 23 cancer [7].
-There are some trails of combined cisplatin and radiation therapies have been reported and it has proved to 24 be hopeful method to improve the treatment results of invasive bladder cancer [8].
-The effectiveness of the combination 25 of cisplatin and radiation in experimental malignant tumor is reported by Wodinsky and his colleagues [9] in leukaemic 26 cell.
-Morris and his colleagues noted a similar effect in mouse leukaemia [10].
-Cytotoxic chemotherapy has been shown 27 to give good response rates in patients with good kidney function and no prior radiation therapy.
-Cisplatin is the most 28 effective single agent [11], and has been shown in cell lines to be synergistic with radiotherapy.
-Mechanisms underlying 29 the interaction between drugs and radiation may include inhibition of potentially lethal or sublethal damage repair, and 30 increasing radio-sensitivity of hypoxic cells [12].
-It has been widely used prior to surgery or radiotherapy with the aim of 31 reducing tumour volume and facilitating local treatment.
-It may have the additional benefit of controlling micrometastatic disease.
-Combined chemo-radiotherapy seems to offer substantial benefit for women with cervical cancer.
-However, acute toxicity, predominantly haematological and gastrointestinal, was increased with chemo-radiation [13].
-Acute side effects are generally of short duration and resolve with medical management, while the late complications of radiotherapy lead to damage which can be difficult to reverse, and may permanently impair quality of life.
-Details of late morbidity are more poorly documented, but with the exception of one trial [14].
+22 Till the last decade of the last century, radiotherapy was considered to be the only therapeutic option for patients with 23 locally advanced cancer [7].
+There were some trails of combined cisplatin and radiation therapies have been reported 24 and it has proved to be hopeful method to improve the treatment results of invasive bladder cancer [8].
+The effectiveness 25 of the combination of cisplatin and radiation in experimental malignant tumor was reported by Wodinsky and his 26 colleagues [9] in leukemic cell.
+Morris and his colleagues noted a similar effect in mouse leukemia [10].
+Cyto-toxic 27 chemotherapy has been shown to give good response rates in patients with good kidney function and no prior radiation 28 therapy.
+Cisplatin is the most effective single agent [11] and it was shown to be synergistic with radiotherapy in cell lines.
+29 Mechanisms underlying the interaction between drugs and radiation may include inhibition of potentially lethal or sub-30 lethal damage repair, and increasing radio-sensitivity of hypoxic cells [12].
+It has been widely used prior to surgery or 31 radiotherapy with the aim of reducing tumor volume and facilitating local treatment.
+It may have the additional benefit of

+32 controlling micro-metastatic disease.
+Combined chemo-radiotherapy seems to offer substantial benefit for women with 33 cervical cancer.
+However, acute toxicity, predominantly hematological and gastrointestinal, was increased with chemo-34 radiation [13].
+Acute side effects are generally of short duration and resolve with medical management, while the late 35 complications of radiotherapy lead to damage which can be difficult to reverse, and permanently impair quality of life.
+36 Details of late morbidity are more poorly documented, but with the exception of one trial [14].